bcgov/platform-developer-docs/src/docs/automation-and-resiliency/resource-monitroing-dashboard.md

 # Resource monitoring dashboards
 Last updated: **December 6, 2023**

-It is importance of regularly monitoring resource dashboards to understand how much resources your application actually need and get up-to-date information for decision-making while your application growth.
-This page concludes with a visual example and a suggestion to provide data in quota increase request process.
+It's crucial to regularly monitor resource dashboards to comprehend your application's actual resource needs and obtain up-to-date information for decision-making as your application grows.
+This page concludes with a visual example and a recommendation for including data in the quota increase request process.

 ## On this page